radosz99/Scrabble-optimizer/README.md

 # General info
 Python desktop application with algorithm for calculating best move based on the current board setting and user letters.

-Due to the lack of own server, the project was created locally as the Gerrit repository and two mirrors were created - one on GitLab (to use and practice GitLab Runner) and one on GitHab (to do the same with Jenkins).
+Due to the lack of own server, the project was created locally as the Gerrit repository and two mirrors were created - one on GitLab (to use and practice GitLab Runner) and one on GitHub (to do the same with Jenkins).
 GitLab Runner runs after every change, and Jenkins runs periodically.

 After each commit, the repositories on Gitlab and Github are updated using the following commands:
 ```
 $ git fetch -p origin
 $ git push --mirror
 ```
 You can add your own dictionary to (*.../optimizer/resources*) folder by using convention of filename - **wordsID.txt**, when ID is country ID, e.g. ENG or PL.
-Then add specified list of letters with ID to* get_list_of_chars* method and in *ScrabbleCntrl* class simply change *lang* to ID.
+Then add specified list of letters with ID to *get_list_of_chars* method and in *ScrabbleCntrl* class simply assign *lang* to ID.

+<a name="run"></a>
+# Run
+Specify dictionary type (*self.lang* in *controller*), run *main.py*, load dictionary (it takes about (*number of words / 200 000* seconds) and calculate words.

 <a name="tech"></a>
 # Technologies
 - Python 3.7,